jsreport/docs/docs/pdf-reports-in-nodejs.md

 ```

 ## Output formats
-jsreport is not strictly tight to chrome.
+jsreport is not strictly tied to chrome.
 It is just one of the supported technologies to print output in jsreport.
 You can for example just [print html](https://jsreport.net/learn/html) or print pdf using [apache fop](https://jsreport.net/learn/fop-pdf).
-Technology used for printing can be specified using `recipe` property.
+Technology used for printing can be specified using the `recipe` property.
 You can find more about supported recipes [here](https://jsreport.net/learn/recipes).
 Following example will evaluate javascript templating engines and return html.

 ```js
 require('jsreport').render({